-I am a postdoctoral researcher at Mila - Quebec AI Institute and a postdoctoral fellow at McGill University in Montrรฉal ๐จ๐ฆ.
-Before that, I was a postdoctoral researcher at the Language Science and Technology Department of Saarland University in Saarbrรผcken ๐ฉ๐ช, where I also did my PhD in Computer Science.
+I am a postdoctoral researcher at Mila - Quebec AI Institute and a postdoctoral fellow at McGill University in Montréal 🇨🇦.
+Before that, I did my PhD in Computer Science at Saarland University in Saarbrücken 🇩🇪.

-The goal of my research is to enable reliable, controllable, and trustworthy Natural Language Processing (NLP) systems, particularly the Large Language Models (LLMs) that millions interact with daily.
+The goal of my research is to enable reliable, controllable, and adaptable AI systems, particularly the Large Language Models (LLMs) that millions interact with daily.
 LLMs require significant adaptation (also known as fine-tuning or post-training) to become specialized, safe, and aligned with specific requirements after pre-training.
 My research program centers on building a fundamental, scientific understanding of this crucial adaptation stage.

 Latest News